RajBhanani/Unnamed-Language/README.md

 # Unnamed Language
 Currently an unnamed langaue I am developing to learn about how languages are implemented and their internal working.
-The focus is on learning and noe optimisation as of now, and I am not sure about the scope of this language either.
+The focus is on learning and not optimisation as of now, and I am not sure about the scope of this language either.